Byron-david/Python-Tools/README.md

 Python tools created for Blender.

-Blender_to_mujoco - Exports a blender scene file to the mujoco xml format.
+Blender to mujoco - Exports a blender scene file to the mujoco XML format.
 Includes rigging, collision bodies, model files and textures.

+Mujoco to blender - Imports an Mujoco XML file into blender with the model files and rigging created in the XML.